keekee3091/todolist_native/README.md

 A pretty basic app I'm deving solo.
-It's a TodoList with some concepts I've never used yet.
+It's a TodoList with some concepts I've never used yet.git s